UMAprotocol/UMIPs/UMIPs/umip-64.md

 Prices are primarily used by Priceless contracts to calculate a synthetic token’s redemptive value in case of liquidation or expiration.
 Contract counterparties also use the price index to ensure that sponsors are adequately collateralized.
 More complex computations (like incorporating additional exchanges, calculating a TWAP or VWAP, or imposing price bands, etc.) have the potential to add a greater level of precision and robustness to the definition of this identifier, particularly at settlement of each expiring synthetic token.

-The addition of INDEXETH, ETHINDEX, DPIUSD, and USDDPI fits into a larger goal of advancing the adoption of the UMA protocol by allowing INDEX and DPI to be used as collateral for minting derivatives within the UMA ecosystem, as well as other UMA based synthetics.
+The addition of INDEX/ETH, ETH/INDEX, DPI/USD, and USD/DPI fits into a larger goal of advancing the adoption of the UMA protocol by allowing INDEX and DPI to be used as collateral for minting derivatives within the UMA ecosystem, as well as other UMA based synthetics.
 This furthers adoption of the protocol by encouraging a convergence of capital from different projects and increasing TVL.

 Using the Uniswap Price should give the most accurate price for DPI/ETH and INDEX/ETH on the market as it has the deepest liquidity.
 Sushiswap liquidity is increasing but much lower.
 All AMM pools should be queried using a 1 minute TWAP to prevent flash-loan attacks and liquidations.